 This program facilitates nesting and rehabilitation.
-In accordance with STA’s state permit requirements, we:
+In accordance with STA’s state permit, #098, some requirements we follow are:

 coordinate needed efforts to document dead turtles and transport injured sea turtles to a rehabilitation facility.

 monitor new sea turtle nests on the beach in Ocean Ridge, Briny Breezes, and Gulf Stream daily from March 1 through October 31 and provide annual reports to Florida Fish and Wildlife Conservation Commission